walterfreeman/music/syllabus.md

-This policy is in place in part to allow students with personal or medical challenges, or who must postpone work due to important religious or family commitments, the flexibility that they need to work around these issues, without disclosing them to me or ``needing to make excuses''.
+This policy is in place in part to allow students with personal or medical challenges, or who must postpone work due to important religious or family commitments, the flexibility that they need to work around these issues, without disclosing them to me or feeling anxious about "needing to make excuses".
 Just turn it in late and use your late-days.
-I would appreciate feedback about this policy from any students who have chronic physical or mental illness; it is designed to
+I would appreciate feedback about this policy from any students who have chronic physical or mental illness, as it is designed with your needs in mind.

 If you miss class on a day when we have a quiz, you should come to office hours when you are able.
 After a short discussion in which you demonstrate that you understand the material, you'll get a grade for the quiz with no penalty; you may do this up to